isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        }
    ],
    "dhcp-ddns": {
-       "enable-updates": true,
+       "enable-updates": true
-       "qualifying-suffix": "example.isc.org."
    }

 will result in assigning the "alice-laptop.example.isc.org." hostname to the client using the DUID "01:02:03:04:05:0A:0B:0C:0D:0E".
-If the ``qualifying-suffix`` is not specified, the default (empty) value will be used, and in this case the value specified as a ``hostname`` will be treated as a fully qualified name.
-Thus, by leaving the ``qualifying-suffix`` empty it is possible to qualify hostnames for different clients with different domain names:
+If the ``ddns-qualifying-suffix`` is not specified, the default (empty) value will be used, and in this case the value specified as a ``hostname`` will be treated as a fully qualified name.
+Thus, by leaving the ``ddns-qualifying-suffix`` empty it is possible to qualify hostnames for different clients with different domain names:

 ::